llprecasting/recastingCodes/DisappearingTracks/ATLAS-SUSY-2016-06/README.md

 ## Running ##

 For running the code, the user must provide:
- 1. the .root file with Delphes processed events.
-The path to this file is set by 'rootFile' inside the example.py program.
-By default the "example1.root" file in the main directory is used.
+ 1. the input parameters which must to be written inside the file input_param.dat.
+The minimun amount of parameters the used must to provide are:
+   * rootFile: the path to the .root file with Delphes processed events
+   * outputFile: the path to the output result of the analysis
+   * Luminosity: the integrated luminosity in inverse femtobarns
+   * Weight: the way events are weighted.
+It can be either 'same' weight for all events or 'root' for take the weight from root file itself.
+   * Aditional options are availables: PIDchargino, PIDneutralino, kfactor, nloop, InitXs.
- 2. the path to the Delphes folder
+ 2. the path to the Delphes folder which must to be written inside example.py program.
- 3. additonal (optional input), such as the lifetimes for which to compute the efficiencies
+ 3. additonal (optional input), such as the lifetimes for which to compute the efficiencies must to be written inside the example.py program.

 After this, write in a terminal: